merteygi/DS_Classification_for_Flight_Data/README.md

-# FLYR_DS_CaseStudy
+# Classification for Fligth Data : Delayed or Not
-My study of predicting whether a flight is delayed by looking at the given flight dataset.
+My study of classifiying whether a flight is delayed by looking at the given flight dataset.

 ## Given Dataset Features
 <b>FL_DATE</b>: Flight Date (yyyymmdd)<br>